aiczk/LinqPatcher/ReadMe.md

 ## Intoroduction

+  1. Download the latest from the [LinqPatcher/Release](https://github.com/aiczk/LinqPatcher/releases) page.
-  1. Place an asmdef named Main in any parent folder.
+  2. Place an asmdef named Main in any parent folder.
-  2. Add *LinqPatcherAttribute.dll* to Assembly Definitions References.
+  3. Add *LinqPatcherAttribute.dll* to Assembly Definitions References.
-  3. Done.
+  4. Done.

 Notation in the Code Editor.
 ```cs